department-of-veterans-affairs/va.gov-team/products/caregivers/10-10EZ/Research April-May 2021/End user discovery research/topline summary_research findings.md

 **Opportunities in content**
-- Some information is redunant (name, social security number), some language needs to be rewritten in plain language, providing more details (without adding mental burden) can provide transparency
+- Some information is redunant (name, social security number), some language needs to be rewritten in plain language, providing more details (without adding mental burden) can provide transparency.
+People are unsure about what information to provide in financial disclosure, what qualifies as a dependent, Finally some participants expressed concern about security and privacy, especially around uploading their discharge paperwork.
 - These details could be key words, actions, or test outcomes
 > Quote (if relevant)